jsittner/View-Assist-Page-View/README.md

-The way it automation changes the visible page.
+The automation changes the visibility of the different cards.

 Automation parts: